dfinity/portal/docs/tokenomics/identity-auth/auth-how-to.md

 1. Visit https://identity.internetcomputer.org with your browser.
 2. Select "Manage existing" or "More options".
 3. Select "Lost Access?"

-Make sure you have a recovery phrase, and if you already have one, be sure that you can use it.
-Click “More Options” -> “Lost Access?” on the landing page to use the recovery phrase.
-Important: Recovery devices (External Hardware) will not work on identity.internetcomputer.org.
+:::caution Recovery devices (External Hardware) will not work on identity.internetcomputer.org.